tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/无 UI 集成方案/4. 发布音视频流/Android&iOS&Windows&Mac_intl_en.md

 // If role switch failed, the error code of the `onSwitchRole` callback is not `0`
 // If switching operation failed, the error code of the 'onSwitchRole' is not zero
 @Override
-public void onSwitchRoom(final int errCode, final String errMsg) {
+public void onSwitchRole(final int errCode, final String errMsg) {
     if (errCode != 0) {
         Log.d(TAG, "Switching operation failed...");
     }